ilkerarslan/NovaML.jl/README.md

 - ``LabelEncoder``: Encode categorical features as integers
 - ``OneHotEncoder``: Encode categorical features as one-hot vectors

+### FeatureExtraction

+- `CountVectorizer`: Convert a collection of text documents to a matrix of token counts, useful for text feature extraction

 ### LinearModels

 - ``LinearRegression``: Linear regression algorithm